If you want to enjoy your own fairytale royal adventure just like in the Hallmark movies, visit Bucharest, Romania.

 The Iron Gates is a region where the river narrows as it passes through the mountains.
 The area is characterized by dramatic cliffs and tiny, picturesque villages.

 The sculpture of Decebalus is a rock carving and a rather peculiar sight.
 Although it appears as an ancient monolith, it was completed in 2004.
 It sits high above the river, dominating the cliff face.
 It was commissioned to honor Dacia’s last king, who fought the Romans to preserve his kingdom.
 His struggle has immortalized him as something of a folk hero for many Romanians, hence the monument.

 Several miles northeast of Bucharest, the Danube River empties into the Black Sea.
 The Black Sea is technically the largest inland body of water in the world.
 The lake is truly enormous, reaching depths of over 7,000 feet and extending for hundreds of miles in every direction.

 The Romanian shore is quite sandy.
 There are many resorts and beaches along the over 150-mile-long shoreline.

 Fishing and boating are favorite activities here.
 The most popular town for beach lovers is Mamaia, which has become a major resort destination for the region.
-It is an easy day trip from Bucharest and a perfect place for the 50+ traveler to spend several days basking in the sun and enjoying the sea.
+It is an easy day trip from Bucharest and a perfect place for visitors to spend several days basking in the sun and enjoying the sea.